 Personal Shopper

 The Internet replaced this role.
 When I worked with an agent before the NAR settlement, the agent never brought to my attention any listing I didn’t already know from my saved searches on Zillow and Redfin.
-Instead, I pointed out to her the listings I was interested in and asked her to set up a showing.
+Instead, I pointed out to her which listings I was interested in and asked her to set up showings.

 Education